 The Island School: We have an edible garden!
 Our school has completed building six raised vegetable garden beds, one for each class.
 The classes have all filled them with dirt and are planting them with spring crops. - Mar 23, 2015

 APP @ Lincoln: We were just awarded level 2 status! - Mar 20, 2015

 Washington Green Schools is a nonprofit program supported by government agencies, individuals, businesses and foundations.
 Its robust educational resources are available to all public and private K-12 schools in Washington state.

 Schools form Green Teams that include students, staff, administrators, and sometimes parents.
 Working towards certification, Green Teams choose to tackle a project from a program category, then complete assessments, take action to make a lasting change, and measure their results.
 Certified schools receive recognition for their efforts and become part of the growing network of Washington Green Schools across the state.

-Washington Green Schools challenges students and communities to create a sustainable region through educational experiences that transform school environments.
+The mission of Washington Green Schools is to challenge students and schools to create sustainable communities through educational experiences that transform school environments.

 2014 - E3 Green Apple Award for State Nonprofit/Community Organization

 2013 - John Stanford Award for Educational Excellence from Forterra

 2011 - Washington State Recycler of the Year from the WA State Recycling Association

 2010 - Organizational Excellence from the Environmental Education Association of Washington (EEAW).